adsmeta adsgoogle adsad conversionsmall business

 5. Check your audience size.
 Is it under 200,000 people?
 If yes, broaden targeting or switch to Advantage+.

 6. Check daily budget.
-Is it at least five times your target cost per conversion?
+Is it at least 5x your target cost per conversion?
 If not, consolidate campaigns.

-7. If you are on Meta, compare your reported conversions against your own backend data for March through May 2026 to isolate the attribution change.
+7. If you are on Meta, compare your reported conversions against your own backend data for March to May 2026.

 8. Check your offer.
 Is it appropriate for a cold audience, or are you asking for too much commitment too soon?

-In 2026, the most common causes are the March 2026 Meta attribution change which made conversion numbers look worse across nearly every account, audiences set too narrowly for Meta's current algorithm which now performs better with broad targeting, campaigns stuck in the learning phase due to insufficient budget, and landing page mismatches between the ad promise and the page content.
-Check your conversion tracking first, then verify your campaign objective is set to Conversions or Sales rather than Traffic or Engagement, before changing anything about the creative.
+In 2026, the most common causes are: the March 2026 Meta attribution change, which made conversion numbers look worse across all accounts; audiences set too narrowly for Meta's current algorithm, which now performs better with broad targeting; campaigns stuck in the learning phase due to insufficient budget; and landing page mismatches.
+Check your conversion tracking first, then verify your campaign objective is set to Conversions, not Traffic or Engagement.

-Google Ads not converting is caused by broken conversion tracking in 38 percent of cases according to 2026 research.
-The fix is to verify your Google Tag is firing on the actual confirmation page, not just somewhere on the website.
+Google Ads not converting is caused by broken conversion tracking in 38% of cases, according to 2026 research.
+The fix is to verify your Google Tag is firing on the actual confirmation page, not just the website.
 Other common causes are bidding strategies set too aggressively before the campaign has enough conversion data, keyword targeting misaligned with purchase intent, and landing pages that do not match the specific search query that triggered the ad.
-Quality Score also plays into this — a low score makes every click more expensive, which means fewer clicks per dollar and fewer chances for conversion signals to accumulate.

-Meta campaigns typically need two to four weeks and at least 50 conversion events per ad set per week to exit the learning phase and begin optimising effectively.
+Meta campaigns typically need 2 to 4 weeks and at least 50 conversion events per ad set per week to exit the learning phase and begin optimising effectively.
 Google campaigns using Smart Bidding need approximately 30 days and 30 to 50 conversions to calibrate.
-Campaigns that are paused, edited significantly, or running with too small a budget during this window may never exit the learning phase at all, and will continue to show inconsistent or no conversions indefinitely until the budget is consolidated or the changes stop.
+Campaigns that are paused, edited significantly, or running with too small a budget during this window may never exit the learning phase and will show inconsistent or no conversions indefinitely.

-Q: What is the Meta March 2026 attribution change and how does it affect conversions?
+What is the Meta March 2026 attribution change, and how does it affect conversions?

 In March 2026, Meta changed click-through attribution to only count actual outbound link clicks.
 Previously, likes, shares, and any clicks on the ad unit counted as click conversions.
 Under the new rules, only clicks that take a user off Facebook to your landing page qualify.
 This has made conversion numbers look significantly worse for many advertisers, particularly retargeting campaigns that relied on engagement-based attribution.
-If your Meta conversion numbers dropped in March or April 2026, this change is the likely cause rather than a real drop in campaign performance, and the correct response is to reconcile Meta-reported conversions against your own backend data.
+If your Meta conversion numbers dropped in March or April 2026, this change is likely the cause rather than campaign performance.

 Ready to simplify your ads?